Memory Support in Your Pocket

 Personal memory and productivity tools like Recallify take a different approach.
 Instead of training abstract skills or requiring you to build flashcard decks, Recallify works with information you’ve already captured: recordings, notes, and files.
 It generates quizzes from your own content and applies spaced repetition automatically.
 This makes it better suited for people who need to remember practical, everyday information, whether that’s meeting action items, lecture notes, or medical appointment details.

 The overlap between these categories is real.
 Most serious memory apps use spaced repetition in some form because the evidence for it is strong.
 The question is whether you want to train your memory in the abstract or support it in daily life.
-For students with learning differences, people managing cognitive challenges after brain injury, or anyone who finds traditional productivity apps overwhelming, the practical approach tends to be more useful.
+For students with learning differences, people managing cognitive challenges after brain injury, or anyone who finds traditional productivity apps overwhelming, or needs structured reminders, the practical approach tends to be more useful.